 In a week when research from the crop trust told us definitively what we already knew, that we rely on ‘foreign’ crops for food, it was interesting to note that a shortage of tomatoes – a crop native to the Americas – in Nigeria is causing a crisis.
 Can you make stew without tomatoes?
 It turns out that you can, and the article has some recipe ideas, but they are not universally popular!

 It’s also interesting to see an article about the Basque country’s green caviar – a crop so unsuited to mass production and transportation that you won’t even find it in Madrid.
 Kind of makes you want to try growing your own, doesn’t it?

-Over on my food blog I have started a discussion about what food to make for community group meetings, which is tending towards cake at the moment – although I have been sent some nice looking salad recipes via Twitter.
-If your strawberries are starting to ripen then there’s also a recipe for strawberry jam.
+If your strawberries are starting to ripen then I’ve got a recipe for strawberry jam.
 It’s going to be a while before I have enough to try that, I think!
 Maybe next year 🙂